Health foods to avoid

 • Vegetable oils, including Canola, have polyunsaturated fats which degrade and go rancid very easily leaving them susceptible to oxidation and high levels of free radicals.

 You are better off trusting traditional fats like butter, lard, coconut oil, and high quality extra virgin olive oil (although EVOO is still unstable under high heat so it shouldn’t be used for cooking).
 But when it comes to canola, and all vegetable oils for that matter, they are health foods to avoid.
-For sure. (where to find quality fats and oils)
+For sure.

 There you have it.
 Three health foods to avoid because… well, turns out they aren’t healthy.
 At all.